rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 It's usually best to start with the community resin exposure settings and then dial them in with a few test prints.
 These test prints will allow you to obtain the optimum settings for your resin, in your environment, matched to your machine.
 A good instructional video can be found [here](https://www.youtube.com/watch?v=r9GwPEJ8Lq8).

+**Resin storage**

+Store resins at room temperature in a tightly-closed container away from direct sunlight, preferably in a leak-proof bag.
+When choosing a storage location, remember that although your room temperature may be adequate, locations at floor level and against exterior walls can expose the resin to varying temperature fluctuations.
+Inspect the bottles for leakage every couple of weeks, ensure that the caps are on tightly, and give a quick shake to ensure the resin components stay uniformly mixed.

 **My resin is expired, can I still use it?**

-Generally, most resin manufacturers advise that resin be used within one year.
-The dates are basically "use by" dates, not expiry per se.
-In practice, when kept properly in a cool, dry location and unexposed to light, the resin can be stored and used without issues.
+Generally, most resin manufacturers advise using the product within one year.
+These are basically "use by" dates, not expiry per se.
+In practice, if it was stored at room temperature, in a tightly-closed container, and had no contamination from any cleaning products - It should be acceptable for use.
+Start by giving the resin a good shake mixing.
+When pouring it from the bottle to the vat, use a paint filter to catch any particulates that may be present, pay attention to how it flows out of the bottle; it should have a smooth uniform flow as you'd expect with no lumps, chunks, or crystals.
+Lastly, do a small/quick test print so you can avoid wasting time down the road.

 **What do the print settings mean?**